 - They will wash and sanitize their hands prior to entering the home and wear masks throughout the visit.

 The down payment is an essential part of your purchase.
 There are private lenders who offer mortgages with zero down, but the interest rate will likely be much higher.
 The cost to you will be much greater in the long run.
 This is generally not recommended.
 Don’t cut corners and risk your home and investment.
-Save up at least five per cent of the purchase price, and consider reducing your home-buying budget to make it more affordable.
+Save up at least five percent of the purchase price, and consider reducing your home-buying budget to make it more affordable.

-Aside from good ol’ scrimping and saving, you can also take advantage of the first-time Home Buyer’s Plan to borrow from your RRSPs – tax free!
+Aside from good ol’ scrimping and saving, you can also take advantage of the first-time Home Buyer’s Plan to borrow from your RRSPs – tax-free!

-Our advice is that the best time to buy or sell a home is always now because while you’re waiting on the sidelines trying to “time” the market, you may end up being priced out of a neighbourhood as prices continue to climb.
+Our advice is that the best time to buy or sell a home is always now because while you’re waiting on the sidelines trying to “time” the market, you may end up being priced out of a neighborhood as prices continue to climb.
 If you’re selling at a lower price, it’s very likely you’ll also end up buying at a lower price too.
 The best time is always now.

 The best time is always “now”

 Closing costs will typically range from 1.5 to 4 percent of the home’s purchase price.
 These include things like legal and administrative fees and are payable on closing.
-You can expect to pay for your home inspection, mortgage default insurance if your down payment is less than 20 percent of the purchase price, the Land Transfer Taxes, lawyer fees, appraisal fee and property taxes, among other things.
+You can expect to pay for your home inspection, mortgage default insurance if your down payment is less than 20 percent of the purchase price, the Land Transfer Taxes, lawyer fees, appraisal fee, and property taxes, among other things.
 Make sure you budget for this!
 On a $500,000 home, closing costs can range from $7,500 to $20,000.

 The most important thing to look for is the property type and condition that fits you best.
 This will depend on your risk tolerance, available cash, investment strategy, your network of tradespeople, and personal capabilities.
 Start small and see if this is an investing strategy you like before you buy a property that needs a significant amount of work.
 As an investor, just on numbers, return on investment is the most important.
 Ultimately, talk to us – we’re well-versed investors ourselves!